Titchmarsh-Weyl theory for Schr\"odinger operators on unbounded domains: Acknowledgement

-\begin{ack} J. Behrndt gratefully acknowledges the stimulating atmosphere at the Isaac Newton Institute for Mathematical Sciences in Cambridge (UK) in July and August 2012 where this paper was completed during the research program {\it Spectral Theory of Relativistic Operators}.
-The authors wish to thank A.~Strohmaier who draw their attention to the article~\cite{BS01} and gave a very useful hint for the proof of Proposition~\ref{simplicity} in its present form. \end{ack}
+This research was supported by the Austrian Science Fund (FWF): Project P~25162-N26.
+J. Behrndt gratefully acknowledges the stimulating atmosphere at the Isaac Newton Institute for Mathematical Sciences in Cambridge (UK) in July and August 2012 where parts of this paper were written during the research program {\it Spectral Theory of Relativistic Operators}.
+The authors wish to thank A.~Strohmaier who drew their attention to the article~\cite{BS01} and gave a very useful hint for the proof of Proposition~\ref{simplicity} in its present form.